rachelfolse/spendsmart-dashboard/README.md

 # Technologies:

-HTML, CSS, JavaScript, and optional localStorage for data persistence
+HTML, CSS, JavaScript, and Supabase for data persistence

 # Purpose: